AutodeskGames/stingray-docs/source/stingray_help/lighting_rendering/lighting/light_baking/command_line_baking.md

 - --toolchain should point to the absolute path of your binaries directory.

   	For example, `C:\Program Files\Autodesk\Stingray\1.7.0`

 - --project-root should point to the absolute path of your project's source data.

 	For example, `C:/Stingray_Projects/New_Project`

-- --level sh9uld point to the path of the level you want to bake.
+- --level should point to the path of the level you want to bake.

 	For example, `level content/levels/basic`